woman on laptop with coffee cup

 Your monthly income and DTI are just two factors that lenders look at when you apply for a mortgage.
 Your credit score and the size of your down payment are also two really important factors.

 Your credit score is a numerical rating that ranges from 300 – 850 and tells lenders how responsible you are when you borrow money.
 If you have a high credit score, it’s probably because you pay back your bills on time and avoid debt as much as possible.
-If you have a low credit score, it may be because you miss payments or regularly overdraft on your accounts.
-A high score will give you access to lower interest rates and more lender choices.
-If you have a low score, you may have trouble getting a loan.
+If you have a low credit score, it may be because you miss payments or carry high balances on your credit cards each month.

 Your down payment is the amount of money you put down on your mortgage.
 Your down payment is due during closing and is usually the most expensive closing cost you need to plan for.
 Lenders express down payments as a percentage of the total loan.
-For example, if you buy a home worth $100,000, a 20% down payment is equal to $20,000.
+For example, if you buy a home worth $100,000, a 20% down payment is $20,000.

 You might have heard you need 20% down to buy a home.
-The reason why this number is often quoted is that 20% down is the minimum you’ll need to avoid buying private mortgage insurance – it’s not the minimum you need to get a loan.
-A mortgage calculator can help you figure out how your down payment amount affects your monthly payment amount.
+This number is often quoted because 20% down is the minimum you’ll need to avoid buying private mortgage insurance (PMI) – but it’s not the minimum you need to get a loan.

-Approval Aside, What Percentage Of Your Income Should You Put Toward Your Mortgage?
+What Percentage Of Your Income Should You Put Toward Your Mortgage?

 What Are Other Costs Associated With Buying A House?